Annette De Vito Dabbs, PhD, RN, FAAN

 I also teach Qualitative Research Methods in the PhD program and mentor pre and post-doctoral students.
 I supervise independent studies and practica on a variety of topics for University of Pittsburgh students pursuing undergraduate and graduate degrees in nursing, information science, and computer science and students from Carnegie Mellon University’s Human Computer Interaction Program.
 I am the Co-Director for the "Technology: Research in Critical and Chronic Illness" (T32 NR008857, Erlen) pre-doctoral and postdoctoral training program.

 ServiceWithin the School of Nursing, I serve or have served on the following committees: PhD Council, Planning & Budget, Academic Integrity, and Evaluation Steering.
-As a certified CNS licensed as an APRN, I devote clinical time to supporting the activities of the adult lcardiothoracic transplant program.
-At the local/regional level, I am a member of Sigma Theta Tau International Honor Society, Eta Chapter, served on the board directors for Pennsylvania State Nurses Association District 6 (recently completed two terms on the Cabinet on Nursing Practice and Professional Development), and The Eastern Nursing Research Society.
-At the national level, I am a member of the American Nurses Association, American Thoracic Society, The International Society of Heart and Lung Transplantation and International Transplant Nurses Society.
+As a certified CNS licensed as an APRN, I devote clinical time to supporting the activities of the adult cardiothoracic transplant program.
+At the local/regional level, I am a member of Sigma Theta Tau International Honor Society, Eta Chapter, served on the board directors for Pennsylvania State Nurses Association District 6 (including two terms on the Cabinet on Nursing Practice and Professional Development).
+At the national level, I am a member of the American Nurses Association, American Thoracic Society, The International Society of Heart and Lung Transplantation, International Transplant Nurses Society and the America Academy of Nursing, including serving on the Expert Panel Informatics & Technology.
 I am an editorial board member for Qualitative Health Research and a regular reviewer for The American Journal of Critical Care, Journal of Heart and Lung Transplantation, Heart & Lung, Clinical Nurse Specialist, Journal of Advanced Practice and Critical Care Nurse.

 |PhD||University of Pittsburgh, Pittsburgh, PA|